mon: luminous crash attempting to decode maps after nautilus quorum has been formed

 Either this or we'd have to take into account the monmap's features to encode maps; but this seems a pretty significant change to backport to nautilus, and I'm assuming it would affect clients as well.
 So the previous solution seems easier, and cleaner, despite its drawbacks.

-#1 Updated by Joao Eduardo Luis 6 months ago
+#1 Updated by Joao Eduardo Luis about 1 year ago

 https://github.com/ceph/ceph/pull/28323 (closed; see Pull Request ID field for the real PR)